didx-xyz/aries-cloudapi-python/docs/workflows.md

 docker logs --follow $(docker ps -f name="YOUR_CONTAINER_NAME" | awk 'FNR == 2 {print $1}')
 ```

-and replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (eg yoma-webhooks-web).
+and replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (eg governance-webhooks-web).
 You can find the container name in the docker-compose.yaml.